 The Department considered but rejected the alternative to having a large number of slots available at the inception of the program.
 Past experience with providers has shown that the number of slots available at any given point in time should not overly exceed the needs of the program.
-This tends to lead to frustration by the prospective employers if we cannot supply participants, and an unwillingness to make themselves available in the future.
+This tends to lead to frustration by the prospective employers and an unwillingness to make themselves available in the future.
 Based on this, instead of gathering a large number of slots at the beginning, new providers will be sought and added to the inventory as needed.

-Individual CalWORKs participants can develop their own Community Service slots.
+Individual CalWORKs participants can develop their own community service slots.
 However, the slot is subject to the same requirements noted in this plan.